nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/customization/generic/global-mirror.md

 ## Example

-To provide image registry mirror with CA certificate, specify the following configuration:
+To provide an image registry mirror with a CA certificate, specify the following configuration:

-If your registry mirror requires a private or self-signed CA certificate, create a Kubernetes Secret with the `ca.crt` key populated with the CA certificate in PEM format:
+If the registry mirror requires a private or self-signed CA certificate, create a Kubernetes Secret with the `ca.crt` key populated with the CA certificate in PEM format:

 ```shell